large-farva/cac-arch/README.md

 ## Features

-- Updates the system and installs required dependencies for CAC operation.
+- Updates the system.
 - Installs required dependencies for CAC operation.
 - Removes potentially conflicting packages.
 - Configures the `pcscd` service to interact with the smart card reader.
 - Configures OpenSC for CAC compatibility.
-- Downloads and installs the latest DoD certificates with retry logic for network stability.
+- Downloads and installs the latest DoD certificates.
 - Guides you through setting up Firefox and Chromium for CAC functionality.

 ## Prerequisites